What happens when a shareholder dies

 Or the shareholders' agreement might include arrangements for the buying out of the interest, with an extended time to pay, and a set method of valuation.

 Or there may be additionally an option agreement that is triggered on death and that allows the beneficiaries to buy out the remaining shareholders.
-Such an option agreement can be backed by a life insurance policy to provide the money required to do so.
+Such an option agreement can be backed by a type of shareholder's life insurance policy to provide the money required to do so.

 In the event that the shareholders' agreement conflicts with the articles of association, what is written in the articles of association takes precedence.